landgrer/CIS_350_Group_Project/README.md

 ___

 ##### 4.1.2 Registration
 The registration for the app is based on a unique I.D. the user is assigned to their current device.
 The I.D. will hold the user's profile information including their name, average rating, and primary subject.
+This information will then be saved to the database we have setup in Firebase.

 ___

 ##### 4.1.3 Login
 The login will take the user's unique I.D. number as well as their first name and their last name in order to login.
-The profile information will always be saved to the unique device I.D..
+The profile information will always be saved to the unique device ID.
+The ID is used to ensure the users' information are stored seperately in our database.

 ___